 “Because he’s not right, you fucking idiot!”
 Ralfus threw back the flap covering his right arm.
 “Do you see this?!
 I couldn’t do anything to stop him!
 You think you can get back at him without going around him?
 Think a little!”

 “Ralfus.
 I may not be a mage like you or my sister, but call me an idiot once more, and you will be going back without your other arm.”
 Vion threatened, tapping the sheathed sword leaning by his chair.
-“As your friend, I’ve agreed to hear you out, but don’t think you can say whatever you want just because you are a mage now, and have relations to the crown.”
+“As your friend I’ve agreed to hear you out, but don’t think you can say whatever you want just because of your relations to the crown.”

 “Are you fucking serious?”
 Ralfus turned to look at the other man.
 “What about you Elshin?”

 “Shout louder won’t you?
 I don’t think the servants in the kitchen can hear us conspiring through the walls.”